-American Airlines are one of the best mileage currencies to earn because there are a large number of great ways to use them!
-American Airlines is part of the oneworld alliance, which means that you can redeem your American Airlines miles for flights on any other oneworld alliance member and American Airlines’ other partners that aren’t part of oneworld!
+American Airlines miles are one of the best mileage currencies to earn because there are a large number of great ways to use them.
+American Airlines is part of the oneworld alliance, which means that you can redeem American Airlines miles for flights on any other oneworld alliance member and American Airlines’ other partners that aren’t part of oneworld.

-American Airlines miles aren’t always the easiest to redeem anymore, but do offer incredible value especially for fancy flights like Cathay Pacific or Etihad First Class.
+American Airlines miles can be easy to redeem and offer incredible value for flights on fancy airlines like Cathay Pacific or Etihad first class.
 Of course, you can also redeem for reasonable award prices in other classes of service when there are available award seats.

-In this guide, we’ll show you how to use American Airlines miles for nearly free flights and travel all over the world!
+In this American Airlines miles review, we’ll show you how to use American Airlines miles for nearly free flights and travel all over the world.

-You can book one-way awards which gives you terrific flexibility.
-For example, you can fly to Europe using American Airlines miles and fly back using United Airlines miles.
-And you can redeem American Airlines miles, but fly on American Airlines’ partner airlines.
+With American Airlines miles, you can book one-way awards which gives you terrific flexibility.
+Once you’ve setup an American Airlines account you can fly to Europe with American Airlines and on American Airlines’ partner airlines using American miles.